https://invisible-island.net/ncurses/man/

 A_ITALIC Italics (non-X/Open extension)

-A_CHARTEXT Bit-mask to extract a character
+A_CHARTEXT Mask to extract atributes

-A_COLOR Bit-mask to extract a color (legacy routines)
+A_COLOR Mask to extract color pair identifier

 Name Description